 This is the average time for the engine to process a query.
 You can fix slow queries by optimizing query parameters or the index’s configuration.

 Oldest queued job

-Delayed indexing queue on your servers.
-This usually happens when the engine receives a large volume of complex indexing operations.
+This is the delayed indexing queue on your servers.
+It usually happens when the engine receives a large volume of complex indexing operations.

-How to subscribe to and configure capacity alerts
+How to configure and subscribe to capacity alerts

-Every collaborator can subscribe to receive capacity alerts for each application.
-This can be done via the dashboard, from the Alerts tab.
+Every collaborator can subscribe to capacity alerts for each application.
+You can set this up on your Algolia dashboard, from the Alerts tab.

 If you need help with capacity alerts, feel free to reach out to your success team or contact the Algolia support team.